fogfish/gouldian/doc/user-guide.md

 ## Outputs

 Every returned value from the mapper/transformer is `Output`, which is implemented as `error` value.
 The library supplies [primitives](../output.go) to declare output of HTTP response.
-You *maps* the request either to successful HTTP status code or failure.
+Endpoint *maps* the request either to successful HTTP status code or failure.
 The failures are RFC 7807: Problem Details for HTTP APIs.

 The library provides factory functions named after HTTP status codes.
 Use them to declare your intent